rwb/c200/README.md

 #### Chapter 9 and Topic 42 Begins Here

-* 42.1: A limitation of the binomial analyses we have been doing is that they only apply to variables than can take on 2 values (i.e., better or worse; increase or decrease; higher or lower, etc.)
+* 42.1: The binomial analyses we have been doing so far apply to variables than can take on 2 values for a certain number of trials (i.e., better or worse; increase or decrease; higher or lower, etc.)
-* 42.2: In this chapter, we consider more variables that can take on more than 2 values.
-We'll start with a variable than can take on 3 values as an example.
+* 42.2: In this chapter, we consider variables that can take on more than 2 values and can apply to many trials.
+We'll start with a variable than can take on 4 values as an example.
 * 42.3: On pages 187-192, your book uses a dice-rolling example.
 In today's class, I will consider a substantive example.
 * 42.4: Suppose we have a group of people who are getting out of prison in a given year.
 After a follow-up study many of these people were found to have been rearrested for a new crime.
 Among those who were rearrested, we divide up the most serious rearrest offense into 4 categories: violent, property, drug, and public order offenses.
-* 42.5: We wish to test the null hypothesis that the recidivists are *equally distributed* across the 4 categories (the same way we would expect the outcomes 1:6 to turn up approximately eqully when we roll a fair die many times).
+* 42.5: We wish to test the null hypothesis that the number of recidivists is *equally distributed* across the 4 categories (the same way we would expect the outcomes 1:6 to turn up approximately eqully when we roll a fair die many times).
 * 42.6: As in Chapters 7-8, we will use a 0.05 significance level.
 * 42.7: The evidence that would convince us the null hypothesis is wrong and should be rejected will be a sufficiently large value of our *test statistic*.
 * 42.8: The test statistic we will use is based on the chi-square sampling distribution.